sabbineni07/edim-dde-ai/README.md

 ## Setup

-From the project root (`/Users/sabbineni/projects/edim/edim-dde-ai`):
+From the `edim-dde-ai` package root:

 ### Option A — Make (recommended)